rasmusroessum/ProcessTree/README.md

 Green color: Program has opened since start of script

-Red color: Program has opened since start of script
+Red color: Program has closed since start of script

 Screenshot of program: